FAQ: IDFA DocLab

 How do I attend IDFA DocLab?

-The IDFA DocLab program offers events accessible for the general audience as well as industry events that can be invite only.
-The 10-day exhibition is freely accessible throughout the whole festival for both a general audience as well as industry guests.
-The Interactive Conference as well as the Live Cinema Events are open to the public, tickets are sold via IDFA’s ticketing system.
+The DocLab program offers events accessible for the general audience as well as industry events that can be invite only.
+The 10-day exhibition is freely accessible throughout the whole festival for both a general audience as well as industry guests, for some projects a (free, on-site) reservation is required.
+The Interactive Conference, as well as the Live Cinema Events are open to the public, tickets are sold via IDFA’s ticketing system (both online and offline at box offices during the festival).
+Our program and selected works differ every year, therefore this information can change.
+Festival specific information can be found here in time.

 What types of projects can I submit to IDFA DocLab?